mrzzy/ntu-sc1015/README.md

 ## What Makes a Yelp Business Stay Open?
 According to the reviews analysis, in order for the business to stay open, the focus should be on delivering good food (assuming it is a food establishment), and providing good customer service.
 The business should also be situated in `Pennsylvania` and `Florida` for a good chance of staying open. \
 Yelp businesses that are currently open also tend to have many reviews.
 Hence, the business should focus on getting customers to leave feedback on Yelp.
 For example, a free desert could be given to customer upon completion of a Yelp review of the business to incentivise review submission. \
 A possible reason for this correlation could be because with more reviews, businesses will know where to improve on to satisfy their customers.
+Another possible reason would be because with more positive reviews, other people may be more likely to patronise the business.

 **References**